Taumadhi Square is on the eastern side of Bhaktapur durbar square. A narrow street filled with souvenirs shops will lead you toward Taumadhi square.

 There is another three-storeyed temple of bhairava, a fierce visage of lord shiva.
 That, Bhairavanath temple lies on the right side of the temple of shiddhilaxmi (nyatapola).

 There is also a small temple named betal temple following the bhairava temple.
-As other squares, this square too had a big space, wherein festive season thousands of people muster and make merry the festivals.
+Like other squares, this square too had a big space, wherein festive season thousands of people muster and make merry the festivals.
 Ths square also treasures the wooden crafts used in bisket jatra and the chariot is also assembled in this place.

 There is another temple right in front of the nyatapola temple, call by the name of the Til Madhav Narayan temple.
 Every year, a Newari ritual called belbivah or ehi is done in a compound of this temple.